Jacorb90/Prestige-Tree/docs/layer-features.md

     ],
     ```

-- branches: **optional**, determines what lines should appear on the tree when this layer is visible.
-            An array of pairs consisting of a layer name and a number from 1 to 3.
-            A branch will appear connecting this layer to the correspodnding layer, with the color based on the number.
-            You should add the branch value to the layer that is unlocked second.

-- style: A CSS object containing any CSS that should affect this layer's whole tab.
+- style(): A function returning a CSS object containing any CSS that should affect this layer's whole tab.
-         Can also be a function returning a dynamic CSS object.

 - tabFormat: Use this if you want to add extra things to your tab or change the layout.